A Week of Coastal Sailing in Maine Onboard the Windjammer Angelique

 Maine has been on my “list” for a while, but sailing not so much.
 My husband isn’t a fan.
 So, I knew if I ever wanted to do it, this was my chance.
 And looking back, I can honestly say it was an unforgettable and awe-inspiring experience.

 The premise of windjamming is sailing “destination unknown.”
 Although most of these tall wooden boats are equipped with navigation technology and motors, they sail old-school, eco-friendly style as long as there is wind.
 For that reason, there is no upfront itinerary except that you will be on the boat for whatever duration you’ve signed up for.
+This makes it one of the easiest trips you will ever plan.

-This trip was a private charter of 25 women all connected to each other through mutual friends and family.
+Our trip was a private charter of 25 women all connected to each other through mutual friends and family.
 But, whether a private charter or themed cruise, an authentic Maine experience awaits.

 Above photos: Sailing in Penobscot Bay

 Our June trip took us through Penobscot and Jericho Bays.
 Each evening, the Angelique moored in a different harbor.
-Come morning, we let down the dingy and rowed over to shore to enjoy nature, hiking, and occasionally a little shopping before pulling up anchor and sailing to our next mystery destination.
+Come morning, we let down the dinghy and rowed over to shore to enjoy nature, hiking, and occasionally a little shopping before pulling up anchor and sailing to our next mystery destination.

 While each stop on our journey was a new invitation to explore (and stretch our sea legs!), getting there was at least half the fun.
 For one, there is the opportunity to join the crew in chores, hoisting the sails, and navigating.
 But, if that’s not your thing, soaking up the sun, ocean breeze, and spectacular scenery is what life onboard is all about.